umitanuki/scalp/README.md

 This python script is a working example to execute scalping trading algorithm for [Alpaca API](https://alpaca.markets).
-This algorithm uses real time order updates as well as minute level bar streaming from Polygon via Websockets (see [document](https://docs.alpaca.markets/market-data/#consolidated-market-data) for Polygon data access).
+This algorithm uses real time order updates as well as minute level bar streaming from Polygon via Websockets (see the [document](https://docs.alpaca.markets/market-data/#consolidated-market-data) for Polygon data access).
 One of the contributions of this example is to demonstrate how to handle